Do you need a UK bank account as an expat?

-Some banks offer international accounts to help you manage your money and foreign currency more effectively while living abroad, but they often come with fees attached.
-These accounts can provide peace of mind that you will always be able to deal with people and correspondence in your native language and that they will be backed by the FSCS, but the rates of interest are likely to remain low, so your money won't be growing.
+Some banks can offer an international expat bank account to help you manage your money and foreign currency more effectively while living abroad, but they often come with fees attached.
+These accounts can provide peace of mind that you will always be able to deal with people and correspondence in your native language and that they will be backed by the FSCS, but the rates of interest are likely to remain low, so your money won’t be growing.

 Offshore banking represents a good option if confidentiality and favourable tax conditions are important to you.
 Although you may have to prove your income and pay fees for the added security, there are other benefits, such as having a chequebook in a local currency.

 Thinking of changing your domicile?
 A local bank account could help

 You could, of course, open a bank account in your country of residence, and this can not only help to reduce currency conversion and money transfer fees, but it also brings you closer to the community.